 Liabilities and the corresponding ROU assets arising from leases are initially measured at the present value of the lease payments at the commencement date, discounted using the interest rates implicit in the leases, or if that rate cannot be readily determinable, the Group may use the incremental borrowing rate.
 In this instance, the Group has determined the incremental borrowing rate as the discount rate with reference to the rate of interest that the Group would have to pay to borrow, over similar terms as that of the lease, the funds necessary to obtain an asset of a similar value to the ROU assets.
+These rates require significant estimates to be made by management.

 Lease payments to be made during the lease term will be included in the measurement of a lease liability.
-The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any period covered by an option to terminate the lease, if it is reasonably certain not to be exercised.
+The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised. or any period covered by an option to terminate the lease, if it is reasonably certain not to be exercised.